jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 Sachi, having lost an eye in his adventures, was now a tall and strapping young man.
 His flowing tears soaked into Vera's shoulders — though still prone to tears, he was no longer his feeble-minded self.

+> [!NOTE] 🔖
+> hahahahaha of course he lost an eye. which one tho.

 The years had been kind to Ike, who after all this time still had that same old smile on his face.

 "I am but an echo of time," Ike said as he began his preparations.
 "As I've said, the past cannot change the future, for the predetermined rules of equilibrium are slightly more powerful than me.
 But the future, with its infinite possibilities, could save the world."

+> [!NOTE] 🔖
+> shade of time? one of the four shades? istaroth? also: predetermined rules of equilibrium = heavenly principles?

 ---

 Ike transformed Sachi back into who he was twenty years ago, and time reversed itself to the day of their departure.
 Everything seemed to remain unchanged between the four, though they realized that the innocence they once shared was one thing that could never return.

+> [!NOTE] 🔖
+> interesting

 "I am sorry for depriving you of your childhood," Ike said to him.
 "Now go, the youth that you deserve awaits."

 "I have witnessed every wonder in the universe for your sake, and this was how my childhood ended."
 Sachi summoned every last ounce of his courage as he stood before the girl of his destiny.
 "I will never reach my youth without you by my side."

+> [!NOTE] 🔖
+> now that he has gone everywhere and seen everything and sacrificed everything, he is (maybe) allowed to love her without consequence?

 ---